onlurking/awesome-infosec/readme.md

   This class is for advanced Cyber Security professionals.
 You will learn in depth, hands-on, advanced hacking techniques to help you target and penetrate almost any highly secured environment.

 #### SANS Cyber Aces
 SANS Cyber Aces Online makes available, free and online, selected courses from the professional development curriculum offered by The SANS Institute, the global leader in cyber security training.
-SANS goal in making these courses available as open courseware is to help grow the talent pool and accelerate the rate at which skilled cyber professionals can enter the information security industry â€“ filling mission critical jobs currently going unfilled.
+SANS goal in making these courses available as open courseware is to help grow the talent pool and accelerate the rate at which skilled cyber professionals can enter the information security industry filling mission critical jobs currently going unfilled.

   * [SANS Cyber Aces Online Courses](http://www.cyberaces.org/courses/)
   * [SANS Cyber Aces Online Tutorials](https://tutorials.cyberaces.org/tutorials)